-You may have noticed that everyone who hears you have fibromyalgia suddenly becomes an armchair doctor with just the fix for you.
+Everyone who hears you have fibromyalgia may suddenly become an armchair doctor with just the fix for you.
 Here are three common suggestions that people immediately make to fibromyalgia sufferers, and why they rightfully annoy you.

 If you’re tired of getting advice from friends who don’t really know what helps fibromyalgia, consider the following case study instead.

 The first adjustment alone reduced her pain levels from an 8 out of 10 to a 6.
 Within 6 weeks she was reducing the amount of medication she took to deal with her condition.
 After 3 months, she was off her meds and felt 90% better.
-Complete resolution was attained at 4 months – she was back to her normal activities and working out with a personal trainer 3 to 4 times per week.
+Complete resolution happened after 4 months.
+She was back to her normal activities and working out with a personal trainer thrice per week.

 To see if upper cervical chiropractic is the right option for you, find a nearby practitioner and schedule an examination.